 Staff should be aware that intimate examinations might cause anxiety for both male and female patients whether or not the examiner is of the same gender.

 If a chaperone is refused, a healthcare professional cannot usually insist that one is present.
 However, there may be cases where the practitioner may feel unhappy to proceed, for example where there is a significant risk of the patient displaying unpredictable behaviour, or making false accusations.
-In this case, the practitioner must make his/her own decision discuss concerns with the patient and carefully document this with the details of any procedure undertaken.
+In this case, the practitioner must make his/her own decision and carefully document this with the details of any procedure undertaken.

 Where a chaperone is needed but not available